sonots/dummer/README.md

 ## Relatives

-There is a [fluent-plugin-dummydata-producer](https://github.com/tagomoris/fluent-plugin-dummydata-producer), but I wanted to output dummy data to a log file, and I wanted a standalone tool.
+There is a [fluent-plugin-dummydata-producer](https://github.com/tagomoris/fluent-plugin-dummydata-producer), but I wanted to output dummy data to a log file, and I wanted a standalone separated tool to do benchmark.

 ## Related Articles